prisma/specs/process/specs.md

 > A specification often refers to a set of documented requirements to be satisfied by a material, design, product, or service.
 A specification is often a type of technical standard. [...]
 The word _specification_ is broadly defined as "to state explicitly or in detail" or "to be specific"

+### Specs at Prisma

 For Prisma specs are documents collected in the [`prisma/specs` repository](https://github.com/prisma/specs) that define different parts of Prisma: tools, features, APIs, file formats and even the specs and their process themselves (you are reading that one right now).

-### Functional and technical specs
+### Functional vs. technical specs

+Our usage and format of specs are highly influenced by the ["Painless Functional Specifications" article series of Joel Spolsky](https://www.joelonsoftware.com/2000/10/02/painless-functional-specifications-part-1-why-bother/), which explains why you want to have specs, what they could/should look like and also who writes them.

 > It seems that specs are like flossing: everybody knows they should be writing them, but nobody does.

-Our usage and format of specs are highly influenced by the ["Painless Functional Specifications" article series of Joel Spolsky](https://www.joelonsoftware.com/2000/10/02/painless-functional-specifications-part-1-why-bother/), which explains why you want to have specs, what they could/should look like and also who writes them.

 As Prisma is a pretty technical product, in contrast to Joel's opinion we sometime _do_ include elaborate technical specifications as well.

 ### Pain Points

 We acknowledge that our definition of specs and specs in general always have some pain points, that are hard or impossible to get rid of.
+The following

 - granularity
     - low vs. high level